animeshpunetha/Weather-App/README.md

 # Weather App

-A simple web application that displays the current weather for a specified location.
-This app uses HTML, CSS, and JavaScript to fetch weather data from the OpenWeatherMap API.
+A robust and dynamic web application that displays the current weather for a specified location.
+This app utilizes Trie Data Structure to fetch city suggestions for city searches in order to display the particular weather data from the OpenWeatherMap API.

 ## Features

 -	Developed a dynamic weather application that delivers real-time weather forecasts based on user-inputted location.
 -	 Integrated the OpenWeatherMap API to retrieve accurate and current weather information, including temperature, humidity, wind speed, and detailed weather descriptions.
--	Optimized the search functionality with a Trie data structure, enabling fast and efficient city searches as the user types.
+-	Optimized the search functionality with a **Trie data structure**, enabling **fast and efficient city searches** as the user types.
 -	The application features a user-friendly interface built with HTML, CSS, and JavaScript, ensuring a responsive and intuitive experience across devices.